cffk/scratch/README.md

 <p>
 The orientation sets can be downloaded by the links in the &ldquo;download&rdquo; column.
-The &ldquo;quat&rdquo; and &ldquo;euler&rdquo; links are in the following format:
+The &ldquo;quat&rdquo; and &ldquo;euler&rdquo; files are in the following format:
 <ul>
 <li>Any number of initial comment lines beginning with &ldquo;#&rdquo;.
 <li>A line containing either &ldquo;format quaternion&rdquo; or